iansgit1/CCINFOM-MCO2/README.md

     - AssignToSheleter.java : where resident can be assigned to an available shelter
     - BorrowEquipment.java : where users can borrow equipment
     - ReturnEquipment.jave : where users can return equipment
+    - ViewReports.java : where users can choose from the reports options
+    - ResponseReport.java : where users can see response reports
+    - SuccessMessage.java
+    - ErrorMessage.java
   - `controller`
 - `lib`: the folder to maintain dependencies
 - `bin`: the folder to compiled output files